Cissus benefits include strengthening bones and aiding muscle recovery. Cissus quadrangularis (Hadjod) is the Master of Recovery.

 Bone Health

-Cissus benefits include promoting bone healing.
+Cissus benefits include promoting bone healing, making it an exceptional bone health supplement.
 Cissus quadrangularis is well-known for its ability to enhance bone healing.
 It has been traditionally used to support treatment of bone fractures.
 Studies suggest that it may stimulate osteoblasts, the cells responsible for bone formation, which can accelerate the healing process of fractured bones.

 Research also indicates that Cissus quadrangularis may improve bone density.
 This is particularly beneficial for people with osteoporosis or those at risk of bone density loss due to aging.
 The herb is believed to enhance the absorption of calcium, a critical mineral for bone strength.